humanetech-community/awesome-humane-tech/README.md

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [aschrijver](https://github.com/aschrijver) has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [aschrijver](https://github.com/aschrijver) (the maintainer) has waived all copyright and related or neighboring rights to this work.